These are all transmitted by Mendelian inheritance and include 6 major subgroups.

 This field of research has important theoretical and practical implications.
 From an investigative point of view, these disorders are teaching us a lot about the structural and functional complexity of the respiratory chain.
 At a more practical level, identification of mutations in these genes allows prenatal diagnosis and suggests approaches to therapy.

 Defects of mtDNA maintenance (intergenomic signaling).
 As noted above, the mtDNA has become the slave of nDNA and depends on numerous factors encoded by nuclear genes.
 Mutations in these genes cause Mendelian disorders characterized by qualitative or quantitative alterations of mtDNA.
 Two important features of this group of diseases ought to be considered.
 First, although inheritance is unequivocally Mendelian, these disorders share much of the clinical heterogeneity of primary mtDNA-related diseases, presumably because the polyploid mtDNA is involved in both conditions.
 Second, we had been lured into the simplistic concept that mtDNA depletion and mtDNA multiple deletions were distinct conditions with characteristic and distinguishable phenotypes.
-Largely due to the application of whole genome sequencing, we have been disabused of this idea and now realize that the 2 conditions often coexist and that mutations in the same genes can cause either predominantly mtDNA depletion or predominantly mtDNA multiple deletions (DiMauro et al 2013).
+Largely due to the application of whole genome sequencing, we have been disabused of this idea and now realize that the 2 conditions often coexist and that mutations in the same genes can cause either predominantly mtDNA depletion in infants or children or predominantly mtDNA multiple deletions in adults (DiMauro et al 2013).

 Examples of qualitative alterations include autosomal dominant or recessive multiple mtDNA deletions of mtDNA, usually accompanied clinically by progressive external ophthalmoplegia (PEO) plus a variety of other symptoms and signs.
 Several of these conditions have been characterized at the molecular level.
 Mutations in the gene TYMP for thymidine phosphorylase are responsible for an autosomal recessive multisystemic syndrome called mitochondrial neurogastrointestinal encephalomyopathy (MNGIE) (Hirano et al 1994).
-Mutations in the gene for one isoform of the adenine nucleotide translocator (ANT1) have been identified in patients with autosomal dominant progressive external ophthalmoplegia (Kaukonen et al 2000).
+Mutations in the gene for 1 isoform of the adenine nucleotide translocator (ANT1) have been identified in patients with autosomal dominant progressive external ophthalmoplegia (Kaukonen et al 2000).
 Mutations in the PEO1 gene, encoding Twinkle, a helicase, are also associated with autosomal dominant progressive external ophthalmoplegia (Spelbrink et al 2001).